 We will perform both the cognitive walkthrough and the heuristic evaluation on your initial designs.

 The graduate students will perform the heuristic evaluation.
-The development teams will provide the graduate students with the all design documents the team have, including:
+You will provide the graduate students with the entire design documents you have, including:

 - Brief description of the app